 When you join ONE Future, you join a member-driven coalition of problem solvers.
 We subscribe to performance and science-based standards to reduce methane emissions to maintain the competitiveness of natural gas.
-With one goal in mind, each member company has the flexibility to deploy their capital where it will be maximally effective in reducing emissions.

 ONE Future is the trade name for “Our Nation’s Energy Future Coalition, Inc.,” which is a coalition of companies from across the natural gas industry focused on identifying policy and technical solutions that yield continuous improvement in the management of methane emissions associated with the production, processing, transmission and distribution of natural gas.
 If adopted widely, our system of emissions management could lower total methane emissions to less than one percent of gross production – the point at which the use of natural gas for any purpose provides clear and immediate GHG-reduction benefits as compared to any other fossil fuel in any other application.